sk-bln/SQL-Hackathon/README.md

 ***NOTE This repositry will install a number of components within the designated subscription at an estimated cost of around $20 per day***

-For detailed instructions, see "Create demo HOL environments for SQL Hacks.pdf"
+For detailed instructions, see
+[Create demo HOL environments for SQL Hacks.pdf]( SubscriptionSetup/Create%20demo%20HOL%20environments%20for%20SQL%20Hacks.pdf)

 To install please complete the following:
 1. Go to the BUILD folder and download the ARM Deployment - SQL Hackathon v2.ps1 powershell script.